 Here are two options available to homeowners whose homes have settled unevenly.
 They’re expensive, but they will allow you to repair your home and preserve the equity you have paid into it.

-The Ram Jack is a steel pier that is driven into the ground under the house.
-Heavy equipment pounds the pier with 70,000 pounds of hydraulic force until it reaches bedrock, which typically is 10 to 20 feet below the surface, or the ultimate load-bearing strata, also called the refusal point.
+Push Pier: Push piers are a steel piers that are driven into the ground under the house.
+Heavy equipment inserts the pier with 70,000 pounds of hydraulic force until it reaches bedrock, which typically is 10 to 20 feet below the surface, or the ultimate load-bearing strata, also called the refusal point.

 Once the jacks are in place, the foundation specialist will use heavy hydraulic equipment to raise the foundation, which has settled unevenly and cracked, so it’s even with the rest of the house.